 At the beginning of each summer, my children and I love to make a list of things we want to do before school begins again in the fall.
 We try to do things on the list each week, and by the time the summer is over, the children can look back and actually have an idea of what they accomplished, the fun they had, and keep the memories for years to come.
 I've come up with a list of 30 free or very low cost ideas that can give you a jump start on your summer plans.

 1. Go on a scavenger hunt.
 Make a list or use pictures to show your children what it is they should find, then send them outside or take them to a park and let them go.
 Give them a time frame and the one who comes back with the most found items wins (what you ask---maybe first in line for dessert, first choice for popsicle color, etc.).
 Change this idea up a little and make it a photo scavenger hunt.
-Arm each child with a camera (if available) and send them out to photograph listed items.
+Arm each child with a camera (if available) or send each child with an adult and cell phone, and send them out to photograph listed items.
 This would also provide a memory keepsake.

 2. Go on a hike.
 Parks. nature preserves, universities, and many other places within each state have hiking and nature trails, with some even marked with the types of plants and animals you can find.
 Closer to home, you can take a nature walk around your neighborhood.
 I always had so much fun taking my kids in their strollers around the neighborhood and having them listen for the birds or look for the birds sitting on the power lines, or watch dragon flies fly by.
 You can also spot Mrs. Smith's new roses she just planted, Mr. White's squirrel feeder with the squirrel on it, or any of so many other things that we normally are too busy to notice.